Musings with Angela MacFarlane

 Angela emigrated from New Zealand as a child when her father came to Stanford as a researcher.
 She inherited his curiosity and drive for knowledge.
 She eventually attended law school and kept a full-time job at the same time at a Syracuse law firm.
 She describes herself as a fighter and survivor.
 This may have been what drew her to medical technology and patent law as a way for her to help early companies to fight and survive, with intellectual property being such a key component of value to small companies.

-After several years helping medical technology incubators in the Valley with IP protection and strategy, she was offered the position of ForSight CEO.
+After several years helping medical technology incubators in the Valley with IP protection and strategy, she was offered a position as an injury attorney in Wyoming and at the same time ForSight offered her CEO.
 She wondered if she should take the job.
 The moment of truth came while driving through the redwoods, a fine mist lingering at every turn.
 This was juxtaposed with Eminem (a favorite artist) on the radio asking her:

 Look, if you had, one shot, or one opportunity